mavost/docuserver/aws.md

 1. Pick a supported runtime or create your own.
 2. Clear the way for lambda to access other services by assigning roles (start with an API call or access to S3 storage).

+E.g., a tutorial use case assigns the following AWS managed policies to a Lambda role: CloudWatchLogsFullAccess, Amazon DynamoDBFullAccess, AWS Lambda Execute, AmazonSQSFullAccess for a function which does read from a SQS queue and write to DynamoDB.

 3. Networking is optional, but one can attach the function to a VPC and SGs.
 4. Define the compute resources required to make your computation.
 5. Define a trigger to make lambda perform a calculation.